 A clip from the monitor is attached to the cable from your electricity meter.
 The current is then measured and transmitted wirelessly to a display that you can keep anywhere in your house.

-It isn’t a substitute for your electricity bill, but it can provide a good indication of how much your electricity is costing if you update the monitor with any changes to your tariff.
+It isn’t a substitute for your electricity bill, but it can show how much your electricity is costing if you update the monitor with any changes to your tariff.

 How much electricity can you save

 The Energy Saving Trust estimates that households in the UK waste around eight per cent of their electricity bill on standby power – that’s about £30 a year for an average household.
-In addition, £140 million a year is wasted through leaving lights on in unused rooms.
+Also, £140 million a year is wasted through leaving lights on in unused rooms.